vitalets/playwright-bdd/docs/writing-steps/scoped.md

 });
 ```

-This definition of `a step` will be used only for features/scenarios with `@foo` tag.
-It allows to have multiple definitions of the same step in a project.
+This definition of `a step` will be used only for features/scenarios with the `@foo` tag.
+It allows having multiple definitions of the same step in a project.

 #### Example
 Imagine there are two features *game* and *video-player*, both having a step `I click the PLAY button`: